 Stock options come in two different flavors, but they can be combined into countless different strategies.
 Option income strategies are designed to take advantage of time decay to generate a consistent income.
-Investors may decide to use call options, put options, or a combination of options to achieve these goals.
+Investors may decide to use calls or puts, or a combination of options to achieve these goals.

 In this article, we will look at option income strategies, how to decide between put and call options, and other considerations for investors to maximize their risk-adjusted returns.